 9. Salamba Sirsasana

 This might seem like one of the most complex and complicated yoga asanas.
 It revitalizes your body and also helps you detox as the stagnant blood rushes from your toes and filters through your heart and moves further to drain your head.
 This asana also raises your immunity and helps you fight a cold.
+During a cold bout, it is advisable to attempt the posture against a wall in case you feel disoriented or need more support.

 To know more about this asana, click here: Salamba Sirsasana